 We aim to ensure that our students are capable of thinking both creatively and analytically and we encourage them to make their own choices and work with independence wherever possible.
 Students enjoy being exposed to a range of texts and we develop their ability to write in different styles and for different audiences.
 The key to English is communication and we support students in learning to voice their own opinions, often in real-world contexts, with clarity and maturity.

 Our academic teaching of the subject is supported by a wide range of extra-curricular activities and competitions which are hugely popular across all year groups.

 Please follow the links for more detailed information on our programmes of study and extra-curricular opportunities.

-The English Department has four designated classrooms, all of which are equipped with interactive whiteboards with DVD playback facilities.
-The Department has a very wide range of texts tailored to the needs of each Key Stage and ability level.
+The English Department has five designated classrooms, all of which are equipped with interactive whiteboards with DVD playback facilities.
+The Department has a very wide range of texts tailored to the needs of each Key Stage and students' needs.
 We also share the use of the Trevor Smallwood Theatre as a working studio with the Drama Department.